waldhari1/content-processing-solution-accelerator/docs/DeploymentGuide.md

 4. **Deleting Resources After a Failed Deployment**

      - Follow steps in [Delete Resource Group](./DeleteResourceGroup.md) if your deployment fails and/or you need to clean up the resources.

+## Next Steps

+Now that you've completed your deployment, you can start using the solution.
+Try out these things to start getting familiar with the capabilities:
+* Open the web container app URL in your browser and explore the web user interface and upload your own invoices.
+* [Create your own schema definition](./CustomizeSchemaData.md), so you can upload and process your own types of documents.
+* [Ingest the API](API.md) for processing documents programmatically.